 About the Institute

-Scientists of different disciplines such as engineering, chemistry, biology, mathematics and computer sciences add their specific knowledge to the research work, thereby developing new methods and tools for tackling problems in other application areas.
-Several research groups and junior research groups are working closely on different projects.
-They are widely associated with other national and international research groups.
-The adjacent Otto von Guericke University offers excellent opportunities to cooperate with the Faculty of Process and Systems Engineering and the Faculty of Mathematics.
+Scientists from different disciplines such as process engineering, chemistry, biology, mathematics and computer sciences add their specific knowledge to the research work, thereby developing new methods and tools for solving challenging problems in various application areas.
+Several research groups are working jointly on different research projects.
+They are collaborating with many national and international research groups.
+The adjacent Otto von Guericke University Magdeburg offers excellent opportunities to cooperate, in particular with the Departments of Process and Systems Engineering, Mathematics, and Electrical Engineering & Information Technology.